KSP-KOS/KOS/doc/source/language/flow.rst

     SET X TO 4.
     PRINT Y.         // Outputs 6

+LOCK follows the same scoping rules as the SET command.
+If the variable name used already exists in local scope, then the lock command creates a lock function that only lasts as long as the current scope and then becomes unreachable after that.
+If the variable name used does not exist in local scope, then LOCK will create it as a global variable, unless
+@NOLAZYGLOBAL is set to off, in which case it will be an error.

 Note that a LOCK expression is extremely similar to a user function.
 Every time you read the value of the "variable", it executes the expression again.